-We have audited the accompanying financial statements of Building Lives Foundation, Inc. (a nonprofit organization), which comprise the statement of financial position as of June 30, 2015, and the related statements of activities, cash flows and functional expenses for the year then ended, and the related notes to the financial statements.
+We have audited the accompanying financial statements of Building Lives Foundation, Inc. (a nonprofit organization), which comprise the statement of financial position as of June 30, 2016 and 2015, and the related statements of activities, cash flows and functional expenses for the years then ended, and the related notes to the financial statements.